-There is little doubt that Twitter has intrigued worldwide netizens, and the research communities alike.
-Existing Twitter study is mainly centered around the following three aspects: 1) the Twitter network.
-Java et al. [11] study the topological and geographical properties of the Twitter network.
+Twitter study.
+There is little doubt that Twitter has intrigued worldwide netizens, and research communities alike.
+Existing Twitter study is mainly centered around the following three aspects: (1) the Twitter network.
+Java et al. [2007] study the topological and geographical properties of the Twitter network.
 Their findings verify the homophily phenomenon that users with similar intentions connect with each other.
-Kwak et al. [13] conduct a similar study on the entire Twittersphere and they observe some notable properties of Twitter, such as a non-power-law follower distribution, a short ef-
+Kwak et al. [2010] conduct a similar study on the entire Twittersphere and they observe some notable properties of Twitter, such as a nonpower-law follower distribution, a short effective diameter, and low reciprocity, marking a deviation from known characteristics of human social networks.
+(2) the Twitter users.
+Work of this category mainly focus on identifying influential users in Twitter [Weng et al. 2010; Cha et al. 2010; Kwak et al. 2010] or examining and predicting tweeting behaviors of users [Huberman et al. 2009; Tan et al. 2010].
+(3) the Tweets.
+Sakaki et al. [2010] propose to utilize the realtime nature of Twitter to detect a target event, while Mathioudakis and Koudas [2010] present a system, TwitterMonitor, to detect emerging topics from the Twitter content.